Dunedan/mbp-2016-linux/README.md

 fans and keyboard backlight.

-Fans, temperature and voltage sensors work out of the box using the `applesmc` kernel module, while accelerometer, ambient light sensors and keyboard backlight don't work yet.
+Fans, temperature and voltage sensors work out of the box using the `applesmc` kernel module, while the ambient light sensors only work in the MacBookPro13,1 and accelerometer sensors and keyboard backlight don't work for any model yet.
 For these non-working parts, the SMC keys `applesmc` expects aren't available.

 ## Thunderbolt